austin-taylor/pixyll/_posts/2017-07-28-data-science-hunting-funnel.md

     * Who owns this IP space?
     * How long ago was this domain registered?
     * and much more...
-* **Potential Bad** - Your data is ready to hunt on.
+* <b style="color:#DB3B26">[PHASE 4]</b> **Potential Bad** - Your data is ready to hunt on.
 The value .001 is meant to set expectations that finding malicious traffic, especially in larger networks, is very difficult.
 It requires the right amount of data science and domain expertise.
     * If you look closely, _bad_ is written at the bottom of the funnel.
 It's a bit hard to see because, like reality, finding evil in networks can be very difficult.
 This is where your hunt teams should focus.
-* **Malicious Traffic** - OUTPUT >> Confirmed malicious traffic identified by Threat Hunters/Analyst.
+* **[OUTPUT] Malicious Traffic** - OUTPUT >> Confirmed malicious traffic identified by Threat Hunters/Analyst.